‘Spider-Man’: The Case for Felicia Hardy AKA Black Cat to Join the Marvel Cinematic Universe

 Plenty of superheroes have dabbled in the characters giving up their superhero personas in favor of a simpler life.
 In a somewhat famous comic arc, Peter gave up Spider-Man, leaving his costume behind.

 On more than one occasion, Felicia Hardy has tried to convince Spider-Man to give up Peter Parker as an identity.

 With such emphasis on Tom Holland’s crisscrossing identities in Spider-Man: No Way Home, Black Cat could provide some fun complications in the near future.

 Black Cat is a confident, self-made (anti)hero on her own

-When Marvel and DC go to adapt older characters, they run into a certain issue.
-Most major characters were men, and female characters usually owed their stories only starting thanks to a male counterpart.
+When Marvel and DC adapt older characters, they run into a certain issue.
+Most major characters were men, and female characters usually owed their stories starting thanks to a male counterpart.

 Carol Danvers found her origin almost completely rewritten in Captain Marvel because of this.
 She-Hulk will likely see the same thing happen in her upcoming Disney+ show.